 Who doesn’t use a computer today?
-I happily live without a cell phones but I’d find it very hard to get by without using a computer – especially for writing this blog!
+I happily live without a cell phone but I’d find it very hard to get by without using a computer – especially for writing this blog!

 But computers are not as harmless as they might seem.

 All computers emit radiation or electromagnetic fields (EMFs) on many different frequencies.
 These EMFs can be extremely harmful to your health.
 Cancer and other serious diseases have been linked to these exposures – studies indicate pregnant women and small children are particularly vulnerable.

 In this article I explain what you can do to minimize your exposure to these harmful EMFs.